-CAPITAL ASSETS - Capital assets, with an initial cost of \$5,000 or more, are stated at cost.
-Capital assets placed in service are depreciated on a straight-line basis over the following estimated useful lives.
+CAPITAL ASSETS - Capital assets, with an initial cost of \$5,000 or more and a useful life of greater than one year are stated at cost.
+Capital assets placed in service are depreciated on a straightline basis over the following estimated useful lives.

-Infrastructure 10 - 99 years Buildings 40 years
+Infrastructure 10-99 years Buildings 40 years